 Do you need to pay something different for a turn-around situation vs. a stay-and-grow with us environment?
 Kinsa’s recruiters would tell you – Yes!
 If your environment has difficulties ahead or the future seems stormy or unclear, you will need to increase base compensation to attract good talented executives because the incentives are not as reliable.

-Surround your Leader with a strong Executive Suite team.
+Surround your C-Suite Executive Leader with a strong Executive Suite team.

 Have you been asking your Co-Founder to handle sales and marketing while you handle the operations?
 At some point, you will need to add key industry executives to your leadership team in order to grow beyond a start-up to a legitimate player in the food and beverage industry.